Gaston Co. Extension & Community Association (ECA)

 HISTORY OF ECA

 As part of the NC Extension and Community Association, Gaston County ECA proudly recognizes 108 years of service.
-The volunteer organization resulted from North Carolina being one of six southern states to pioneer home demonstration work.
-In 1911, NC State University hired Jane McKimmon to organize girls’ tomato clubs across the rural parts of the state, teaching girls how to plant, grow and can tomatoes.
-Mothers were very excited about activities of the tomato clubs (1912-1920) and wanted to have programs of their own.
-As a result, during 1913 Jane McKimmon and the Cooperative Extension agents in the 14 counties started home demonstration clubs for farm women.
-Agents were trained to go into rural areas and demonstrate homemaking techniques, mainly food preservation and clothing construction, to isolated farm women.
+The volunteer organization resulted from North Carolina being one of six southern states that pioneered home demonstration work.
+In 1911, NC State University hired Jane McKimmon to organize girls’ tomato clubs across the rural parts of the state, teaching girls how to plant, grow, and can tomatoes.
+Mothers were very excited about the activities of the tomato clubs (1912-1920) and wanted to have programs of their own.
+As a result, during 1913, Jane McKimmon and the Cooperative Extension agents in the 14 counties started home demonstration clubs for farm women.
+Agents were trained to enter rural areas and demonstrate homemaking techniques, mainly food preservation and clothing construction, to isolated farm women.

 The NC Organization of Home Demonstration Clubs (1920-1966) was officially organized to extend Home Economics Extension programming into communities across the state.
 Later, Negro Home Demonstration Clubs of North Carolina (1940-1946) were formed.
 These two groups merged in 1967 to form the NC Extension Homemakers Association, Inc. (1967-2000) and continued to extend delivery of programs across the state.
 In 2000, this vital organization became the NC Extension and Community Association (ECA) and continues to be an important partner with N.C.
 Cooperative Extension.

-Anyone interested in being a part of a community service organization is invited to participate in ECA.
+Anyone interested in becoming part of this community service organization is invited to participate in ECA.
 Supported by N.C.
 Cooperative Extension, ECA is located at the Lucile Tatum Center, 959 Osceola Street, Gastonia.

 Contact Information